pranigopu/sentiMiner/notes/sentimentAnalysis.md

 Sentences are independent units of meaning.
 Relationships between linguistic units, such objects and modifiers, or aspect and sentiment, are mostly contained within sentences.
 The end of a sentence signals a temporary end of the process of establishing relationships between linguistic units, which helps in finalizing the observed relationships until that point.
 <br><br>
 End of sentences can be signaled by punctuations such as the period, the exclamation mark or the question mark.
 But this is not always the case, such punctuations may appear in other contexts.

+## Footnotes
+<a name="f1">1</a>: Computation is any type of calculation that includes both arithmetical and non-arithmetical steps and which follows a well-defined model. [https://en.wikipedia.org/wiki/Computation